Website Developers – Reasons You Should Never Use a CMS

 The main culprits in this shift in clients’ expectations and mindset are CMS products such as WordPress, Drupal, Joomla, etc. In an ideal world, the purpose of CMS would be entirely to make it easier for designers, developers, and content managers to design, develop, and manage websites.the copy you crafted most carefully for search engines, will be the first content your client edits

 Inevitably, however, some misguided fool decided at some point to pitch the idea that the client would have autonomous control over their site content.
-Which is how they end up with a 700px wide image into a column that was intended to hold a 200px image.
+Which is how they end up with a 700px wide image in a column that was intended to hold a 200px image.
 And that image will be at 300dpi.
 And saved in GIF format.
 Or maybe BMP if they are really having a good day.

 It is a rule, universally true, that the copy you crafted most carefully for search engines, will be the first content your client edits.